-Due to the Burren’s unique history, plants that would normally favor alpine or arctic climes can be found alongside plants from Ireland’s lower, warmer climes.
+Due to the Burren’s unique climate and history, plants that would normally favor alpine or arctic climes can be found alongside plants from Ireland’s lower, warmer climes.
 Some 70% of Ireland’s native plants can be found here, with several endemic species that are only found within the Burren.

 ◆ Nature Features ◆

 Cailcfhéar ◆ Crested Hair-grass ◆ Prairie Junegrass ◆ Koeleria macrantha is distributed widely throughout the northern hemisphere.
 In the Burren, it occurs on karst limestone, karst meadows, shorelines, and other rocky places.
 It particularly likes forming meadows and prairies in other parts of the world, but can find its niche in a variety of places.